draca-be/atlassian-generator/README.md

 you can run it in a cron to have on-the-fly creation of new images as soon as a new version is available for download.

+You can find the generated images in [the Docker hub](https://hub.docker.com/u/draca/).

 ## Dependencies

 * libgit2-devel